 Notary Stamp Vendors

 If you wish to begin making official stamps for Oregon notaries, please refer to the official rules governing them (OAR 160-100-0100).
-And take a look a sample of the notary stamp guidelines (PDF).
+Sample of the notary stamp guidelines.

 Official Stamps Must Reflect the Certificate